lucas54neves/workstation/README.md

 This project was made using <a href="https://pt.wikipedia.org/wiki/Shell_script/">Shell script</a>.

 # Features
-Script that automates the post-installation of a Linux Mint 20 LTS.
+Script that automates the post-installation of a Ubuntu based Linux.

 # How to run
 ```bash